idnow/de.idnow.ios/eid/README.md

 appearance.fontNameBold              = @"TimesNewRomanPS-BoldMT";
 ```

-**Step 3:** Obtain the ident token and configure the `IDnowController` same as for the regular VideoIdent flow.
+**Step 3 (optional):** Obtain the ident token and configure the `IDnowController` same as for the regular VideoIdent flow.
 This is needed to properly instantiate the identification system.
 For details see the [VideoIdent configuration.](../README.md#usage)

-**Step 4:** Once the initialization is finished, check for errors and proceed to the eID identification.
+**Step 4 (optional):** Once the initialization is finished, check for errors and proceed to the eID identification.

 #### Swift